Leen15/ewpe-smart-mqtt/README.md

 - Publish to `ewpe/devices/list` to receive list of registered devices
 - Publish to `ewpe/{deviceId}/get` to receive status of {deviceId}
-- Publish to `ewpe/{deviceId}/set` to set status of {deviceId}, payload should be json object with key/values pairs to set, i.e:
+- Publish to `ewpe/{deviceId}/set` to set status of {deviceId}, payload should be a json object with key/values pairs to set, i.e:
 ```
 ewpe/{deviceId}/set {"Pow": 1, "SetTem": 24}
 ```